 Even a strong foundation in phonemic awareness and phonics is not enough.
 Students who can decode words but do not know their meanings usually struggle with comprehension, which is, of course, the ultimate goal of reading.
 Research has consistently shown a strong correlation between vocabulary and comprehension (Bromley 2007; Chall 1983; National Reading Panel 2000).
 Typical correlations between standardized measures of vocabulary and reading comprehension are in the .90 or higher range regardless of the measure used or the populations tested (Stahl 2003).
 Vocabulary development is just one more benefit of using poetry and rhymes with children.
-If you think it's too late for your third graders to read nursery rhymes, think again!
-Most nursery rhymes present opportunities to learn new vocabulary words that are relevant today but may not be familiar to many eight-year-olds (e.g., platter [Jack Sprat], dainty [Sing a Song of Sixpence], and hickory [Hickory Dickory Dock]).
+Most nursery rhymes present opportunities to learn new vocabulary words that are relevant today but may not be familiar to many five-year-olds (e.g., kettle [Polly Put the Kettle On], buckle [One, Two, Buckle My Shoe], and market [To Market, To Market]).